cooperdelo/A02WIP_StarterCode_True/README.md

 - create a mothership and inject your objects.
 - request power for your mothership, thrust forward, and run an experiment.
 - finally, print your ship's status report!

-For this part, show you final status report to a TA for extra credit!

----

-Congratulations captain!
-You just completed building your command ship!
-You can now successfully demonstrated use of constructor injection, polymorphism and ecapsulation.